aws-samples/aws-migops-guidance/User Guide/migration-spaces.md

 **To view the migration journeys in a migration space**

-1. Open the AWS MigOps console at [https://prod.us-east-2.console.migops.migration-services.aws.dev/](https://prod.us-east-2.console.migops.migration-services.aws.dev/)\.
+1. Open the Migration Hub console at [https://prod.us-east-2.console.migops.migration-services.aws.dev/](https://prod.us-east-2.console.migops.migration-services.aws.dev/)\.

-1. Choose **Go to MigOps Dashboard**\.
+1. Choose **Go to Migration Hub Dashboard**\.

 1. In the left navigation pane, choose **Migration spaces**\.

 1. In the list of migration spaces, choose the name of the space whose migration journeys you want to view\.
-In the space's **Migration journeys** tab, AWS MigOps shows you all the journeys that you have permissions to view\.
+In the space's **Migration journeys** tab, Migration Hub shows you all the journeys that you have permissions to view\.
 If you are looking for a specific journey but don't see it on the space's **Migration journeys** tab, check your permissions\.
 For more information, see [Roles and permissions](permissions.md)\.

 ## Individuals<a name="individuals"></a>